 My name is Ben.
 I did electronic hardware design for many years, video-game machines and other microprocessor-based designs, plus some RF and analog design here and there… and then switched to software.
 I have been writing image processing software primarily, though I’ve done other things when the circumstances appealed.
 I’ve been doing this long enough that I have some ability to pick and choose, which is nice.
-I’ve been a musician for about 40 years, basically rock and roll, blues, and metal, with the occasional excursion into folk.
-I’ve also been into the martial arts since the 1970′s — I’ve owned and run my own schools and taught hundreds of students over the years.
-Some of my current passions include software defined radio, photography, working on my house, which was a church before we started building an interior into it, and last, but first, my sweetheart Deb and our family of cats.
+I began my musical career by picking up guitar in the early 1960′s.
+Since then I’ve basically focused on blues, rock and roll, and metal, with the occasional excursions into folk and classical.
+I’ve also been involved with martial arts since the 1960′s — I’ve owned and run my own schools and taught hundreds of students over the years.
+Some of my current passions include software defined radio, photography, working on our home, which was a church before we started building an interior into it, and last, but first, my sweetheart Deb and our family of cats.

 We – Deb and I – enjoy a wide cross-section of common interests.
-We live in northeast Montana, we’ve both been here for about twenty five years now, and we’ve been a couple since 1997.
+We live in northeast Montana, we’ve both been here since the 1980′s, and we’ve been a couple since 1997.
 We have a great deal in common, philosophically speaking; we’re both freethinkers, both atheist, and both charitable givers.
 We also share many day to day interests, from video games to cats to the kinds of recreational reading materials we prefer.

 I grew up in a family that was very much writing-centric; my father was an extremely accomplished science fiction author, my mother a top notch literary agent, and one sister a translator.
 When my mother passed away, I came into the position of running the literary agency, which adds another level of complexity to my daily life.
 Although I do write – a lot – I’ve not attempted to publish any SF or fantasy thus far; it’s always been technical works like manuals, a book on martial arts, one on reading and writing Korean, basically fact-based works of one kind or another.